Gaming Law for Tribal Government Officials,

 entrusted with the responsibility of overseeing

-and regulating the management and growth of your tribe’s gaming operation.
-You must understand
+and regulating the management and growth of a tribe's gaming operation.
+If you fill one of these roles, you must understand

 complex federal laws and the court